 Jayce’s two forms are Hammer Stance and Cannon Stance.
 In Cannon Stance, Jayce is a ranged champion that excels in poke.
-In Hammer Stance, Jayce is limited to melee attacks but gains more burst in his spells and regains mana when he auto attacks.
+In Hammer Stance, Jayce is limited to melee attacks.
+But he gains more burst in his spells and regains mana when he auto attacks.

 Elise’s two forms are Human Form and Spider Form.
 Human Form is the ranged form and Spider Form is melee.
-Like Jayce, Elise uses her ranged Human Form to deal damage from a distance before switching to Spider Form for her execute spell Q Venomous Bite.
+Like Jayce, Elise uses her ranged Human Form to deal damage from a distance.
+She then switches to Spider Form for her execute spell, Venomous Bite.

 Renekton and Katarina

-Renekton and Katarina are two excellent choices for players who do not enjoy being gated by a mana pool when using their abilities.
+Katarina and Renekton are two excellent choices for players who do not enjoy being gated by a mana pool when using their abilities.

 Renekton is a fighter commonly taken in the top lane that uses Fury instead of mana.
 He gains Fury by auto attacking enemies and can use his Fury to empower his abilities with bonus effects.